asierra/Metagrafica/mg.1.md

 :  Bezier curve.
 Uses the path to define a bezier curve.
 Every segment needs four control points, the first and the last are in the curve and the second and third are the corresponding tangent local vectors to those points.

 `SP path`
-: Spline curve.
+: Catmull-Rom Spline curve.
 As with Bezier, each segment is defined by four control points, but every control point is in the curve, with the exception of the first and the last ones.

 ## Graphics state